Consideration: Pre-existing legal duties

 A party that already has a legal duty to provide money, an object, a service, or a forbearance, does not provide consideration when promising merely to uphold that duty.
 That legal duty can arise from law, or obligation under a previous contract.

-The prime example of this sub-issue is where an uncle gives his thirteen-year-old nephew (a resident of the state of New York) the following offer: "if you do not smoke cigarettes or drink alcohol until your 18th birthday, then I will pay you $5,000".
+The prime example of this sub-issue is in Hamer v.
+Sidway (1891) where an uncle gives his thirteen-year-old nephew (a resident of the state of New York) the following offer: "if you do not smoke cigarettes or drink alcohol until your 18th birthday, then I will pay you $5,000".
 On the nephew's 18th birthday, he tells the uncle to pay up, and the uncle does not pay.
 In the subsequent lawsuit, the uncle wins, because the nephew, by U.S. criminal law, already had a duty to refrain from smoking cigarettes while under 18 and from drinking alcohol while under age 21.

 The same applies if the consideration is a performance for which the parties had previously contracted.
 For example, A agrees to paint B's house for $500, but halfway through the job A tells B that he will not finish unless B increases the payment to $750.
 If B agrees, and A then finishes the job, B still only needs to pay A the $500 originally agreed to, because A was already contractually obligated to paint the house for that amount.

 An exception to this rule holds for settlements, such as an accord and satisfaction.
 If a creditor has a credit against a debtor for $10,000, and offers to settle it for $5,000, it is still binding, if accepted, even though the debtor had a legal duty to repay the entire $10,000.

 Pre-existing duties relating to at-will employment depend largely on state law.
 Generally, at-will employment allows the employer to terminate the employee for good or even no reason (as long as the reason, if any, is not explicitly illegal), and allows the employee to resign for any reason.
 There are no duties of continued employment in the future.
 Therefore, when an employee demands a raise, there is no issue with consideration because the employee has no legal duty to continue working.
 Similarly, when an employer demands a pay-cut, there is also no contractual issue with consideration, because the employer has no legal duty to continue employing the worker.
 However, certain states require additional consideration other than the prospect of continued employment, to enforce terms demanded later by the employer, in particular, non-competition clauses.